-Only those students who pass the final degree audit on the first attempt (May 10, 2017) will receive diplomas at commencement.
-Grades for all degree candidates and graduation clearance checks for undergraduate students will be available Wednesday, May 10, after 10 p.m.
+Only those students who pass the final degree audit on the first attempt (December 14, 2017) will receive diplomas at commencement.
+Grades for all degree candidates and graduation clearance checks for undergraduate students will be available Thursday, December 14, after 10 p.m.

-For students failing the first audit in colleges which conduct a May graduation ceremony:
+For students failing the first audit in colleges which conduct a December graduation ceremony:

-- Due to the short time remaining on Wednesday to finalize honors and stack diplomas, no one will be available to assist with graduation problems until Monday, May 15.
+- Due to the short time remaining on Thursday to finalize honors and stack diplomas, no one will be available to assist with graduation problems until Monday, December 18.
 Students may go to the General Services Complex, 750 Agronomy Road, Suite 1501, or email inquiries to firstname.lastname@example.org.
-Diplomas will not be distributed until Wednesday, May 17, 2017.
+Diplomas will not be distributed until Wednesday, January 3, 2018.
 After this date diplomas will be available to degree candidates immediately after certification is accomplished.

-- Degree candidates not clearing for graduation on May 10 will have until 5 p.m. the first Friday of the following semester (June 2, 2017) to clear all degree requirements.
+- Degree candidates not clearing for graduation on December 14 will have until 5 p.m. the first Friday of the following semester (January 19, 2018) to clear all degree requirements.
 Candidates not cleared by this date must reapply for graduation for a future term and pay the diploma fee again.